 Paige West is The Claire Tow Professor of Anthropology at Barnard College and Columbia University.
 Her broad scholarly interest is the relationship between societies and their environments.
-Since the mid 1990s she has worked with indigenous people in Papua New Guinea.
+Since the mid has worked with indigenous people in Papua New Guinea.
 She is the author of three books and the editor of five more.
 Dr. West has written about environmental conservation and international development, the aesthetics and poetics of human social relations with nature, and the creation of commodities and practices of consumption.
 She is currently writing about climate change.

 Dr. West is the founder of the journal Environment and Society, the chair of the Ecology and Culture University Seminar at Columbia University, a fellow (and past chair) of the Association of Social Anthropology in Oceania, and is the past president of the Anthropology and Environment Society of the American Anthropological Association.

 In addition to her academic work, Dr. West is the co-founder, and a board member, of the PNG Institute of Biological Research, a small NGO dedicated to building academic opportunities for research in Papua New Guinea by Papua New Guineans.
 Dr. West is also the co-founder of the Roviana Solwara Skul, a school in Papua New Guinea dedicated to teaching at the nexus of indigenous knowledge and western scientific knowledge.
 She is also the volunteer anthropologist for the PNG NGO Ailan Awareness (AA), a marine-conservation NGO.

 Find out more about Professor West’s work here: http://paige-west.com